Tips and Tricks for Hiking with a Toddler

 No matter what pack(s) you end up choosing, you’ll want to carry the right stuff along with you, including:

-• about 2 cups (0.5 liter) of water per adult per hour, and about 1 cup (0.25 liters) of water per child per hour
+at least 2 cups (0.5 liter) of water per adult per hour, and about 1 cup (0.25 liters) of water per child per hour (more if you’re hiking in hot, dry climates)

 You’ll also want to make sure that adults are wearing hiking boots for proper traction.